 Rain water collecting systems

-Lil’ Gardeners classes: we provide weekly classes to elementary school children
+Lil’ Gardeners classes: we provide weekly classes to children from the UT Child Development Center

 Many more projects and improvements to come